voschezang/coding-handbook/collaboration/coaching.md

 - *Invite* team members to provide feedback and relflection, rather than filling in how they behaved.
 E.g. *"How did you feel after that meeting?"*, rather than *"I noticed that you rushed and ...."*.
 - Align and check assumptions.
+- Avoid secrets between team members.
+As a workaround, you can share "anonymous" messages.